Vayetze: Living the truth

 How much we value something is indicated by how much effort we are willing to exert to acquire or retain it.
 A recovering drug addict may not attend a recovery group because he doesn't have a car.
 However, if he wanted to buy cocaine he'd walk miles even in icy weather to get his drug!

 When Jacob saw the effort that Laban exerted to retrieve his idols, he took himself to task.
-Seeing the effort that some people put forth for things of questionable importance, we should do a soul-searching on how much effort we are ready to expend for clarifying our beliefs and observing the mitzvos.
+Seeing the effort that some people put forth for things of questionable importance, we should do a soul-searching on how much effort we are ready to expend for clarifying our beliefs and observing the mitzvot.

 An atheist cannot find G-d for the same reason a thief cannot find a policeman.